danieljpost-pro/damsels-spacetimedb/README.md

 - **For Production**: Replace with Argon2 or bcrypt with random salt
 - **Identity Binding**: User identity is tied to SpacetimeDB connection identity
 - **Authorization**: All reducers validate player ownership before operations

+## Future Features

+- [ ] Aggregate Activity ratings so future Players can sort Activities by Ratings
+- [ ] Display of activities the Player marked as Not Wanted, with ability to remove items from the list

 ## Related Layers